 You would be hard-pushed to find someone who hasn’t stayed, or attended a function, in a hotel.
+We have all received a hotel email too.
 Hotels house the conference, the overnight concert-goer, the week long training course, and the dirty-weekender.
 Business and pleasure seamlessly occupy the same space, and all needs are met equally.
 You have to consider the vast array of marketing opportunities that are created by such a diverse service.
 Where would you begin?
 With the bar?
 The restaurant?
 The fitness suite?

 Of course all facilities are important to share with your subscribers.
 However, there is only so much you can say from week to week about the static facilities within your hotel.
 If you are continually writing about the staple amenities, how long is it before you start to repeat yourself?

 Creating original content will become more difficult.
 Retaining your subscribers will be increasingly more challenging.
 You need to keep your content fresh and interesting.